NYS Labor Laws: Everything You Need to Know

 An employee or worker, in order to obtain the safeguards conferred by the New York Whistleblower Law, who threatens to disclose or discloses to a manager, supervisor, executive, or to a community legal body, or who protests to or says no to participating in, a practice, policy, or activity of the employing organization or the employer’s legal agent that the employee believes establishes improper quality of care for patients is required to first bring these circumstances to the attention of a manager, supervisor, or executive and must give the employer a reasonable amount of time to correct the practice, activity, or policy which reasonably could be considered constituting improper quality of patient care.
 This requirement to first bring these circumstances to the attention of a manager, supervisor, or executive and must give the employer a reasonable amount of time to correct the practice, activity, or policy which reasonably could be considered constituting improper quality of patient care does not apply to a worker’s disclosure (or threatened disclosure) to a manager, supervisor, executive, or to a community legal body where the patient care represents an imminent concern for public safety or health, or the safety or health of a particular patient.
 The employee must reasonably believe that disclosing this information to a manger, supervisor, or executive would not result in disciplinary or corrective action.

 In order to prove a claim, a plaintiff under the Whistleblower Law must establish a couple of things:

 - Retaliatory action was suffered

-- Due to disclosure to a manager, superviser, executive or public body
+- Due to disclosure to a manager, supervisor, executive or public body

 - An illegal activity

 - Created a danger to the public

 If you need help understanding any state’s labor laws or have any other legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.